limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 }
 ```

-Resetting the radar is very simple, you just need to call `reset_func()`.
+Resetting the Sensor is very simple, you just need to call `reset_func()`.
 The reset only needs to be **executed once**, so we use it in the `Setup()` function.

 ### Demo5: Using Arduino/Seeeduino

-Our library is Arduino compatible and you can also choose the Arduino you have on hand to develop your radar project.
+Our library is Arduino compatible and you can also choose the Arduino you have on hand to develop your Sensor project.

-The MR24HPC1 radar communicates using the UART serial port, you just need to connect the radar to your Arduino as wired below.
+The MR24HPC1 Sensor communicates using the UART serial port, you just need to connect the Sensor to your Arduino as wired below.

 <table align="center">
 	<tr>